Benjamin Simons

 Benjamin David Simons is a British theoretical physicist, working in the field of theoretical condensed matter physics and in biophysics.

-Simons holds the Herchel Smith Chair in Physics at the University of Cambridge Cavendish Laboratory, and he is also a Group Leader in the Gurdon Institute.
-In 2013 he became head of the Theory of Condensed Matter (TCM) group in the Cavendish.
+Simons holds the Herchel Smith Chair in Physics at the University of Cambridge Cavendish Laboratory.
+In 2013 he became head of the Theory of Condensed Matter (TCM) group in the Cavendish Lab.
+He is also a Group Leader at the Cambridge Stem Cell Institute and the Director of the Gurdon Institute since 2024.